Rijkswerf (Amsterdam): A difficult start (1830-1850)

 The united kingdom broke up in 1830.
 The final acts were the Ten Days' Campaign, the Siege of Antwerp (1832) and an English fleet blockading the Dutch coast, all ruinous for the state's finances.
 The secession of Belgium also stripped the coal and iron deposits from the Dutch state, a further disaster during the Industrial Revolution.
 It all led to rigorous economizing on the navy.
 The Rijkswerf Rotterdam would close in 1850.
-Meanwhile the Rijkswerf Amsterdam built a lot of small paddle steamers.
+Meanwhile, the Rijkswerf Amsterdam built a lot of small paddle steamers.

 Screw Propulsion (1850-1860)

 By the early 1850s the only Dutch state yards left were those in Vlissingen and Amsterdam.
-Meanwhile the Dutch state had found a new source of wealth in the Cultivation System implemented in the East Indies.
+Meanwhile, the Dutch state had found a new source of wealth in the Cultivation System implemented in the East Indies.
 It meant that more money became available for the navy, and investments went to these two establishments.
 This was just as well, because the invention of screw propulsion had just obsoleted the entire fleet of sail and paddle-steam ships that the Dutch had.
 The biggest screw ships that the Dutch needed, the steam frigates, were built in Vlissingen because of their draught.
-The Rijkswerf would built a large number of steam corvettes.
+The Rijkswerf would build a large number of steam corvettes.